 - 1. Vaccination: In accordance with rules and regulations, the animal must be immunized against diseases common to that type of animal.
-Dogs must have current vaccination against rabies and wear a rabies vaccination tag. - 2.
-Health: Animals, other than cats and dogs, to be housed in College Housing must have an annual clean bill of health from a licensed veterinarian's statement regarding the animal's health.
-The College had authority to direct the Owner to have the animal receive veterinary attention. - 3.
+Dogs must have current vaccination against rabies and wear a rabies vaccination tag.
+Proof of vaccination must be provided to DRL prior to the Animal entering the Residence Halls. - 2.
+Health: Animals, other than cats and dogs, to be housed in the Residence Halls must have an annual clean bill of health from a licensed veterinarian's statement regarding the animal's health.
+The College has the authority to direct the Owner to have the animal receive veterinary attention. - 3.
 Licensing: The College reserves the right to request documentation showing that the animal has been licensed. - 4.
-Training: Approved Animals must be properly trained. - 5.
-Leash: The Assistance Animal must be on a leash.
-In the case of a Service Animal, if the leash inhibits the animal's ability to be of service, the Owner must maintain control of the Service Animal through voice, signal or other effective means.
+Training: Service or Assistance Animals must be properly trained. - 5.
+Leash: The Service or Assistance Animals must be on a leash.
+If the leash inhibits the animal's ability to be of service, the Owner must maintain control of the Service or Assistance Animal through voice, signal, or other effective means.

-REMOVAL OF APPROVED ANIMAL: The College may exclude/remove an Approved Animal when 1) the animal poses a direct threat to the health or safety of others, or 2) the animal's presence results in a fundamental alteration of the College program, or 3) the Owner does not comply with the owner's Responsibilities pursuant to College Housing requirements, or 4) the animal or its presence creates an un manageable disturbance or interference with SUNY Maritime College.
+REMOVAL OF APPROVED ANIMAL: The College may exclude/remove a Service or Assistance Animal when 1) the animal poses a direct threat to the health or safety of others, or 2) the animal's presence results in a fundamental alteration of the College program, or 3) the Owner does not comply with the owner's Responsibilities pursuant to College Housing requirements, or 4) the animal or its presence creates an unmanageable disturbance or interference with SUNY Maritime College.